Aleksandar Mitrovic: How the Fulham striker broke the Championship scoring record

 Williams was the provider when Mitrovic equalled Toney's record in a 1-0 win at Hull, too.
 The Liverpool loanee floated an inviting ball into the penalty area, where the frontman glanced a header past Matt Ingram from no less than 15 yards out.

-In front of the Sky Sports cameras on Saturday February 19, he missed two gilt-edged chances to net the all-important goal, but then four days later, he made history.
+In front of the Sky Sports cameras on Saturday February 19, he missed two gilt-edged chances against Huddersfield to net the all-important goal, but then four days later, he made history.

 As struggling Peterborough arrived at the Cottage, days after the departure of manager Darren Ferguson, Mitrovic must have been licking his lips.
 And, with all eyes on him, he delivered under pressure, slamming home a penalty he won himself with 28 minutes gone.